Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 DS: Okay.
 That - I feel like that opens a wide area to discuss it.
 I don't know if it's really a field for us.
 But coming back to the way you approach these bonds itself and given that the Fed is what it is and Jerome Powell may not be adding you to the Board anytime soon.

-What – how do you – I’m curious about how you’re navigating right now?
+What - how do you - I'm curious about how you're navigating right now?
 How are you, like how are you thinking about the sector?
 How are you dealing with default risk?
-We have a lot crosscurrents.
+We have a lot of crosscurrents.
 We have what the Fed is doing.
-We have the economic reality, which the market may not be reflecting, but seems like there’s some real economic pain that’s going to be felt in the coming weeks and months, if not longer.
+We have the economic reality, which the market may not be reflecting, but seems like there's some real economic pain that's going to be felt in the coming weeks and months, if not longer.

 How are you, amidst all those different things, the amount of fiscal stimulus as well, how are you sort of thinking through the - or how does your system think through this sort of scenario in this sort of - this sort of stress test as it's happening?